nazmulidris/developerlife.com/_posts/2017-07-29-getting-started-with-mediaplayer-on-android.md

 date: 2017-07-29 23:59:24+00:00
 excerpt: |
-  This article is an introduction on how to use Android MediaPlayer in your apps to playback audio. 🎵
+  This article is an introduction on how to use Android MediaPlayer in your apps to playback audio 🎵
 layout: post
-title: 'Getting started with MediaPlayer on Android'
+title: "Getting started with MediaPlayer on Android"
 hero-image: assets/android-mediaplayer-hero.png
 categories:
   - Android
 ---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Introduction](#introduction)
 - [Source code on Github](#source-code-on-github)